Anterior cruciate ligament (ACL) tear

 - Restore knee function and range of motion

-- Strengthens surrounding leg muscles
+- Strengthen the surrounding leg muscles

 - Increase knee stability